techgrounds/techgrounds-kaman/10_Project/readme.md

 ### Overview

-This manual describes how to deploy an Azure infrastructure using a Bicep file.
+This manual describes how to deploy the Azure infrastructure i created for my final project using a Bicep file.
 Bicep is a declarative language for deploying Azure resources.

 ### Setup
 1. Ensure you have the latest version of Powershell installed.
-2. Install the Bicep CLI.
+2. Open a Powershell terminal and install the Bicep CLI.
-3. Login to your Azure account
+3. Login to your Azure account with the command below and follow the instructions.
   `az login`
 4. Create a resource group to deploy the resources to using this command.
 Replace the region and resource group name.
   `az group create -l <region> -n <resource_group_name>`